daifuku99/DaifukuProject/daifuku_client/README.md

 Daifuku_Client is made by Quasar Framework

-If you use this site , you must install quasar.
+If you use this code , you must install quasar.

-Write Procedure to install quasar, Let's try it!!
+Write procedure to install quasar, Let's try it!!

 ## Install the dependencies
 ```bash